 Other Penalties for a Second DUI in Los Angeles

-The state of California recently adopted an ignition interlock device (IID) program.
+The state of California recently adopted an IID program.
 This program requires many drivers convicted of a DUI to install an IID on their vehicle.
 IIDs are like personal breathalyzers.
 They assess your blood alcohol content (BAC) each time you want to start your vehicle.
+Installation of an IID can be an alternative to losing your license after a DUI arrest.

 Handle DUI Charges to Avoid Jail Time in Los Angeles